-We aim to provide you with a safe and comfortable home.
-It's in both your interest and ours to deal with repairs quickly and efficiently.
+We want to provide you with a safe and comfortable home.
+It's in both your interest and ours to deal with issues quickly and efficiently.

 If you need to arrange repairs for a gas boiler or radiator that was installed more than 12 months ago, call Mears on 03332 070766.